deepset-ai/haystack-home/content/blog/haystack-nividia-integration/index.md

 result = generator.run(prompt="When was the Golden Gate Bridge built?")
 # The Golden Gate Bridge was built in 1937 and was completed and opened to the public on May 28, 1937...
 ```
+Using the NVIDIA Haystack connector, Deepset customers can apply the benefits of GPU-acceleration to their RAG
+applications quickly and easily.

 ## Wrapping it up
 - Want to learn more about Haystack 2.0?
 Get started with our [tutorials](https://haystack.deepset.ai/tutorials[), [cookbooks](https://github.com/deepset-ai/haystack-cookbook/), and